Acadêmicos do Grande Rio: Carnavals of Grande Rio

 In the carnaval of 2004, the school had a bad accomplishment.
 Bringing a plot about the prevention of the AIDS, everything went bad: some floats were considered immodest and were censured and paraded covered, and even the parade itself was quite drowsy; the only exceptions were the good performance of the bateria and the tune of the community.
 Result: 10th place and the demmission of Joãosinho Trinta after the parade.

 In 2005, the school did again a good parade, with the plot Alimentar o corpo e alma faz bem ("Feeding the body and the soul is good").
 Counting on the sponsorship of Nestle, it brought well-built cars, a happy parade, great acting of the bateria, and conquest.
 Because of that the school was placed, like in 2003, in the third collocation.
 In the carnaval of 2006, telling the history of the exploration in the Amazon, the Grande Rio conquers its best result: the vice-championship, because it lost two tenths for exceeding the maximum time of parade in 1 minute (what took to the tie in number of points with the school Unidos de Vila Isabel, that won for having better notes in the requirements of tie breaking).

 In 2007, the school homaged its city, Duque de Caxias, plot signed by the carnaval producer Roberto Szaniecki (that already signed the carnavals of 1996, 2005, and 2006 of the school).
 The school conquered its vice-championship for the second time.

-For the carnaval of 2008, the school of Duque de Caxias brought to the Sambadrome the importance of the gas in our daily lives, homaging the city of Coari, in Amazonas, that possesses the petrochemical pole of Petrobrás, conquering a third place and finishing with the departure of Roberto Szaniecki after the results.
+For the carnaval of 2008, the school of Duque de Caxias brought to the Sambadrome the theme of the importance of gas in daily life, honoring the city of Coari, in Amazonas, that possesses the petrochemical pole of Petrobrás, and achieved a third place finish.
+Roberto Szaniecki departed after the results.

 In 2010, the school took runner up honors in that year's Carnival edition.
 In the carnaval of 2018, In 2018, the school has hired the experienced carnival Renato Lage and Márcia Lage that together signed the last fifteen carnivals in of the school-godmother, the Salgueiro.
 Where a problem in the last car of the school and holes in evolution, in which resulted in a loss of 0.5 tenths and the school's relegation to Serie A after 26 years, however the decision was overturned and the school remains as of today part of the Special Group.

 The 2022 Carnival would prove to be Grande Rio's best finish yet, as it ended with the school's first general championship of the Special Group division.